anastasia638/java-chess-game/README.md

 ## Overview

-The **Java Chess Game** is a Java application that simulates a full chess game through a structured backend system.
+The **Chess Game** is a Java application that simulates a full chess game through a structured backend system.

 Users can play a complete match where all moves are validated according to chess rules, with full game state management and persistence.